Why would a technologist turn to real estate?

-Like most highly educated technologists, my career strategy was essentially a stock market strategy: Get a PhD and become a world expert in a universal yet underserved subject area, start a company, build cool technology and software applications, make money to grow the company through selling that software, and go public to finally achieve significant wealth.
+Like most over-educated technologists, my career strategy was essentially a stock market strategy: Get a PhD and become a world expert in a universal yet underserved subject area, start a company, build cool technology and software applications, make money to grow the company through selling that software, and go public to finally achieve significant wealth.
 If the P/E multiple is 10 to 20, then a company that nets a million dollars in a year is suddenly worth 10 to 20 million dollars in equity on the stock market.
-Now that counts as making a fortune.
+Now that's wealth!
 This is a widespread, perhaps the most common, career and investment strategy.

-On this strategy, I started my company, Sprex, grew it for a decade, and achieved stability.
-Sprex has achieved many academic, technological, and business goals, and it continues to provide a variety of services and cool technologies and applications today and for the foreseeable future.
-But the goal of making a fortune remains far distant.
+On this strategy, I started my internet bubble company, Sprex, grew it for a decade, and achieved stability.
+It started before the bubble, and lasted long after the bubble, and achieved many academic, technological, and business goals.
+But the goal of making a fortune remained far distant.

 I decided to reconsider my investment strategy.
 The investment mathematics of information theory combined with empirical data demonstrate to me that my approach was actually a poor bet: The technology + stock-market strategy is far inferior to a real estate strategy.

-Because of my confidence in my argument, I am now deeply engaged in the business of real estate.
+Because of my confidence in this argument, I engaged myself in the business of real estate.